 This step is crucial to ensuring that your sales force stays motivated.
 Every sales rep should understand how quotas were calculated and why their objectives are attainable.

 Regression-based quota setting is ideal for pharma organizations because it allows them to take complex factors into account while maintaining the flexibility to adjust in response to market opportunities and regulatory changes.
-It might be more challenging to implement and communicate, but with the right people, tools, and expertise in place, your organization will reap both short- and long-term benefits.
+It might be more challenging to implement and communicate, but with the right people, tools, and expertise in place, organizations stand only to gain.